BeEF webcam and Gmail plugin

 XSS – developing an exploit from HTML form to jQuery

-As I’m currently really occupied with all the Android stuff, I thought about the blog posts of Jon Oberheide and Thomas Cannon about XSS in the Google Android Market Web Interface.
+As I’m currently really occupied with all the Android stuff, I thought about the blog posts of Jon Oberheide and Thomas Cannon about XSS in the Google Android Market Web Interface (edit: which used to be on http://market.android.com, which doesn’t exist nowadays).
 While I could have just used Jon Oberheide’s XSS exploit for jQuery, I thought it would be a good exercice for me to develop it on my own.

 First of all, I’m talking about XSS, so in the nature of XSS we don’t have to bother about XSRF tokens, because we can just get them in our XSS attack.
 When you look at a HTTPS request that installs an app (e.g. in the HTTP Live Headers add-on for firefox), you will notice that the following request is sufficient to install an arbitrary app on the Android mobile: